A Guide to Public Health CareersIndustries and Sectors That Attract Public Health Professionals

 The final common area of study in the field is social and behavioral health.
 Like other public health specializations, this area includes a focus on the social influences impacting a population’s overall health.
 However, social and behavioral health workers may have a greater emphasis on understanding how individual thought processes can affect health.
 For example, psychology, psychiatry and social work are all important components of this specialization.
 Workers may further focus their career on specific health concerns such as obesity, mental health or substance abuse.

 Behavioral health careers are expected to see faster than average growth during the next decade.
-Demand for social workers is expected to increase 12 percent from 2020-2030, according to the Bureau of Labor Statistics.
-Meanwhile, according to BLS jobs for mental health counselors should increase 23 percent during that same time period.
+Demand for social workers is expected to increase by 7 percent between 2023 and 2033, according to the US Bureau of Labor Statistics.
+Meanwhile jobs for mental health counselors should increase by 19 percent during that same time period according to the BLS.
 For some of these positions, states may have additional education or licensure requirements beyond a public health degree.

 Professionals working in the realm of social and behavioral health include the following.